donald-f-ferguson/W4153-P1-UI/README.md

 # W4153-P1-UI

-Browser UI for the 1st get started project in W4153 - Cloud Computing
+See ./docs/README.md for the README.